-Photo #2 Striker handle in the "Cocked" position with the thumb safety engaged (fully rearward).
+Photo #1 Striker handle in the "cocked" position with the thumb safety engaged (fully rearward).
 The thumb safety will now be lined up with the green dot on the stock.

-Photo #3 The Striker handle in the "Cocked" Position with the thumb safety in the "Fire" position.
-The thumb safety will now be in line with the red dot on the stock.
-A pull rearward on the trigger will now release the striker and cause it to strike the cap on the nipple.
+Photo #2 Striker handle in the "Cocked" position with the thumb safety in the "Fire" position.
+The thumb safety will now be in line with the red dot in the stock.
+A pull on the trigger will now release the striker and cause it to strike the cap on the nipple.